cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 ## Monte Carlo calculation of Pi

-- [ ] TODO: Shannon, improve
+- [ ] TODO: Open, improve

-- [ ] TODO: Shannon  WHAT IS THE PROBLEM GOAL
+- [ ] TODO: Open  WHAT IS THE PROBLEM GOAL

 We start with the Mathematical formulation of the Monte Carlo calculation of pi.
 For each quadrant of the unit square, the area is